BOARD OF DIRECTORS:

 Dr. Almeida joined Birghman and Women’s Hospital, a Harvard University Teaching Hospital in 2017.
 She is currently an Assistant Professor at Harvard Medical School and a Psychiatrist at the hospital.
 Prior to that she was at the University of Illinois at Chicago as the director of the Women’s Mental Health inpatient service, the largest in Illinois and among the largest in the country.
 She treats women with psychiatric manifestations related to their reproductive cycle, including infertility and pregnancy loss, pregnancy, postpartum events, breastfeeding, and menopause.
 In addition to her clinical work, she is passionate about teaching her residents and medical students and is involved with research.
 Marcela won a Fellowship Award in 2010 at the World Association for Social Psychiatry meeting, was instructor of the year at University of Chicago in 2012, and has published many articles in peer-reviewed journals.

-OPERATIONS MANAGER/SOCIAL WORKER:
+OPERATIONS MANAGER/CASE WORKER: